SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 # Tiles

 Tiles play an essential role into designing the level in this game.
 They don't just act as decoration but they have gameplay mechanics implemented within them.
+Each tile determines how much energy you will spend when standing on it.

 # Narratives